 Our chefs are out of this world!
 Watch while we mix the essential ingredients to create a comet right before your eyes.
-This is a nice tie in to planetarium shows and the Challenger Learning Center Rendezvous with a Comet mission.

 Everyone experiences electricity in their day-to-day lives, whether it's to operate machines, light up a room or by getting that shock after walking across the carpet and touching a doorknob.
 This demonstration will explain the difference between static electricity and current electricity.
 It's guaranteed to make your hair stand on end!

 Students will quickly learn how to identify the phases of the moon.
 They’ll take home a booklet to help them remember what they learn!